 This type of hay is also high in fiber, which is beneficial for your Silkie’s digestive health.

-Check out this guide in you want more info about hays for guinea pigs.
+Check out this guide if you want more info about hays for guinea pigs.

 While hay should make up the bulk of these pets’ diet, fresh vegetables should also play an important role in their nutrition.

-Cavies cannot produce their own vitamin C, so they need vitamin C supplemented via vegetables, fruits, and pellets.
+Cavies cannot produce their own vitamin C, so they need vitamin C supplemented via delicious fruits, vegetables, and food pellets.

 These pets need around 1 cup of vegetables daily.